Skip to main content

 • Class 1 and Class 2 e-bikes are considered bicycles and allowed anywhere a pedal bike is allowed, but subject to local regulation

-• Class 3 E-bike: is the same as Class 2, often referred to as an S-Pedelec, where the pedal assist helps up to 28mph (throttle is limited to 20mph, if equipped).
+• Class 3 E-bike: is the same as Class 2, often called an S-Pedelec, where the pedal assist helps up to 28mph (throttle is limited to 20mph if equipped).

 • Class 3 bicycles are not allowed on bike paths